 A significant portion of global production of oil is refined and exported from Russia.
 The European Union and certain countries, including the United States, the United Kingdom, Canada, and Australia, have either partially or fully banned the import of Russian oil.
-With decreased supply availability, fuel costs have increased and may continue to increase.
-This has impacted, and may continue to impact, both our businesses and consumers.
-Also, there has been a reduction of natural gas exports from Russia to Europe from sanction-related impacts and disruption in pipeline delivery, resulting in shortages and higher prices.
-Higher energy prices have contributed to broader inflationary trends, which have resulted, in some cases, in reduced discretionary consumer spending and a softening of demand for our products.
+With decreased supply availability, fuel costs increased in 2022.
+This impacted, and may continue to impact, both our businesses and consumers.
+Also, there has been a reduction of natural gas exports from Russia to Europe from sanction-related impacts and disruption in pipeline delivery.
+Higher energy prices contributed to broader inflationary trends, which resulted, in some cases, in reduced discretionary consumer spending and a softening of demand for our products.
 If this continues, the demand for our products may continue to be negatively impacted, which would have a negative impact on our sales.

-For more information regarding supply chain disruptions, see Trends in Cost of Goods Sold on page 20.
+For more information regarding supply chain disruptions, see Trends in Cost of Goods Sold on page 25.